Transaction States

 | Paid | Authorized | A portion or all of the authorized amount has been captured.
 A child transaction record is created to track the capture. |

-| Refunded | Authorized / Paid | A partial or full refund has been returned to the customer. |
+| Refunded | Authorized / Paid | A partial or full refund has been returned to the customer (to the original gateway or to the customer's wallet). |

 | Refund-queued | Authorized / Paid | The refund is awaiting bank approval. |